Vincent Bugliosi: O. J. Simpson case

-Bugliosi wrote Outrage: The Five Reasons Why O. J. Simpson Got Away with Murder (1996), about the acquittal of O. J. Simpson for the murders of Nicole Brown Simpson and Ronald Lyle Goldman.
+Bugliosi wrote Outrage: The Five Reasons Why O. J. Simpson Got Away with Murder (1996), about the acquittal of O. J. Simpson for the murders of Nicole Brown Simpson and Ron Goldman.
 Bugliosi argues that Simpson was guilty.
 He criticizes the work of the district attorney, prosecutors, defense lawyers, and Judge Lance Ito.
-He criticized the media for characterizing Simpson's lawyers as "the Dream Team," and said that the lawyers were unremarkable and of average ability.
+He criticized the media for characterizing Simpson's lawyers as "the Dream Team", and said that the lawyers were unremarkable and of average ability.
 He used his profiles to explore what he considers broader problems in American criminal justice, the media, and the political appointment of judges.

 Bill Clinton

 Bugliosi criticized the U.S. Supreme Court's decision in Clinton v.
 Jones.
 In his book, No Island of Sanity, he argues that the right of a president to be free of a private lawsuit while in office outweighed Paula Jones's interest in having her case brought to trial immediately.